The Vermont Statutes Online

 (I) shall be made available to new standard offer plants proposed by persons who are not providers; and

-(II) may be made available to a provider following a written request and specific proposal submitted to and approved by the Board.
+(II) may be made available to a provider following a written request and specific proposal submitted to and approved by the Commission.

 (i) The amount of the prior year's greenhouse gas reduction credits shall be determined in accordance with subdivision 8006a(a) of this title.